litmuschaos/v1-litmus-docs/website/versioned_docs/version-1.1.0/openebs-control-plane-chaos.md

 - Check whether the OpenEBS control plane is resilient to the pod failure, once the experiment (job) is completed.
 The ChaosResult resource naming convention is: `<ChaosEngine-Name>-<ChaosExperiment-Name>`.

-  `kubectl describe chaosresult control-plane-chaos-openebs-control-plane-validation -n openebs`
+  `kubectl describe chaosresult control-plane-chaos-openebs-control-plane-chaos -n openebs`

+## Recovery

+- If the verdict of the ChaosResult is `Fail` then please refer [troubleshooting section](https://docs.openebs.io/docs/next/troubleshooting.html#installation).

-## OpenEBS Control Plane Validation Demo [TODO]
+## OpenEBS Control Plane Chaos Demo [TODO]

 - A sample recording of this experiment execution is provided here.